PrepTempo

 NIC national exam

-What it takes to get licensed as a beauty operator – esthetician (esthetician classification of the beauty operator license) in Hawaii, from the state's official board and exam vendor.
+How to get licensed as a beauty operator – esthetician (esthetician classification of the beauty operator license) in Hawaii: training hours, board exam format, vendor, and how to prepare — researched from the official Hawaii board.

 License